 - Team: 1 UX Researcher, 10 designers & 1 product manager.

 - Approach: We conducted 23 user interviews with Nigerians who had experienced the healthcare system.
 Once we had a prototype, we tested it with 5 prospective users to see if it matched their needs.

-Insight: The most recurring issue was a lack of trust in the health care system.
+- Discovery: The most recurring issue was a lack of trust in the healthcare system.
 Nigerian adults did not trust the system and this made some to self-medicate.
 Our major challenge was finding a way to restore the trust.

-Results: The research influenced the decision-making of the design.
+- Outcomes: The research influenced the recommendations we implemented in the design.
 It equally saved time and increased my team’s performance by 46%.

 Skip to 💨